 What Problems are Owners Experiencing?

-Most of the complaints from 2022 Santa Cruz owners state that they lose power when they press the accelerator pedal.
+Most of the complaints from 2022 and 2023 Santa Cruz owners state that they lose power when they press the accelerator pedal.
 But this is not always the case.
 For example, one NHTSA complaint states: “Engine shut off on its own at low speed (4 mph) while driving in a parking lot and a warning light indicated to put the car in neutral and restart the engine.”

 Here are some examples of the range of complaints on file with the NHTSA that describe various symptoms.
 The first of these is dated February 17, 2022, and they just keep multiplying.

-Owners from California state:
+Owners from California:

-During the first 6 months of ownership, this owner states that the power has intermittently stalled upon pulling off from a traffic light or accelerating onto the freeway, or while turning and pulling up onto a supermarket’s parking lot.
+During the first 6 months of ownership, this 2022 owner states that the power has intermittently stalled upon pulling off from a traffic light or accelerating onto the freeway, or while turning and pulling up onto a supermarket’s parking lot.
 It revs up loudly, but without any power or acceleration, without any warning.

-Another Californian owner states: “Engine took longer than normal to start.
+“I’m always afraid that someone will run into my rear end because drivers behind me have no way of knowing that my car has suddenly stopped being able to accelerate.”The dealership checked the car but said they couldn’t reproduce the transmission problem the owner was having.
+“I’m very concerned, each time I drive my new car, about the potential for this sudden loss of power.
+This is extremely unsafe, scary, and anxiety-producing.”Another Californian owner states: “Engine took longer than normal to start.
 After starting, I drove 1/4 mile and (the) engine had no power at all.
 RPM would rev but no power.
 Pulled over and stopped.
-Restarted vehicle and everything returned to normal.”
+Restarted (the) vehicle and everything returned to normal.”

 Another states that “the engine stopped responding while pressing the accelerator.
-Vehicle would not go faster than 28mph.
+Vehicle would not go faster than 28 mph.
 Once turned off and restarted, (the) engine acted normally.
 Vehicle is less than 1 week old with approximately 200 miles.”

-Owners from Texas state:
+Owners from Texas:

 “Complete transmission failure on the highway without warning.”